 Avalanche Training - AIARE 1 Overview

 Ready to step out of bounds and into the backcountry?
-Knowing how to judge avalanche conditions, where it's more dangerous to travel versus where it is less dangerous, and being able to carry out a successful rescue if caught in an avalanche are essential skills that everyone should be aware of and familiar with before stepping under that boundary marker and heading for the backcountry.
+Knowing how to judge avalanche conditions, where it's more dangerous to travel versus where it is less dangerous, and being able to carry out a successful rescue if caught in an avalanche are essential skills that everyone should be aware of and familiar with before stepping under the boundary ropes and heading into the backcountry.

 On average 37 people are killed each year by avalanches in the United States alone.
 Almost all of these avalanches are started by the people caught in them.
-Some basic level or training and knowledge can dramatically increase your margin of safety while traveling in the backcountry.
+Some basic level of training and knowledge can dramatically increase your margin of safety while traveling in the backcountry.

 backcountry skiing, splitboarding, ski mountaineering, snowshoing, or virtually any activity in the winter mountains, we will teach students what to look for in the snow pack, how to test stability, how to read terrain and avoid danger zones, and how to rescue themselves and partners if caught in an avalanche.

 If you are unable to make any of the scheduled course dates, or are interested in any variation of the AIARE Avalanche program, please contact us.